reef-technologies/handbook/README.md

 2FA is mandatory everywhere it is possible to use it (more explanation below).
 We recommend Twilio's [Authy](https://authy.com/) because it has a PIN code and end-to-end encrypted cloud backup.

-Frequently asked questions time:
+Frequently Asked Questions:

-Q: Who does the 2FA rule apply to?
+Q: Who does the 2FA rule apply to?\
 A: Everyone.
 It's in the contract, BTW.

-Q: Will the client pay for the time spent on configuring 2FA?
+Q: Will the client pay for the time spent on configuring 2FA?\
 A: Happily.

 ## What does "high performance" mean?